Hue-Jhan/Multi-Api-Hook-Dll/README.md

 - ```dll_main.cpp```: entry point and hook installer using MinHook, installs all hooks when the DLL is injected and resizes console;

-- ```hook_stuff.cpp / hook_stuff.h```: Contains the hooks for the WinApi functions, i also included some Advapi and User32 functions, you can add the ones you like;
+- ```hook_stuff.cpp / hook_stuff.h```: Contains the hooks for the WinApi functions, i also included some Advapi and User32 functions, you can add any function/library you need;

-- ```nt_hooks.cpp / nt_hooks.h```: Contains the hooks for Ntdll/WinAPI functions, the majority of the detection logic resides here.
+- ```nt_hooks.cpp / nt_hooks.h```: Contains the hooks for Ntdll functions + the necessary structs, and the majority of the detection logic.

 - ```detection.cpp / detection.h```: This is the core detection engine, contains the functions that monitor memory protections, RWX or suspicious executable regions, thread hijacking attempts and injection chains.  <img align="right" src="media/huk-nt-hijak-find.png" width="350" />